theartofcomputerprogramming/meetup/README.md

 The **MMIX** is a hypothetical computer designed by Knuth.
 It is a successor to **MIX** which is still referred to in all printings of Vols.
 1-3 of TAOCP. **MMIX** is significantly different from **MIX**.
 In order to use **MMIX** instead of **MIX** now means having to supplement TAOCP with two primary sources.

 The first supplement is *Fascicle 1, MMIX*, a booklet written by Knuth describing the computer and its assembly programming language.
 It replaces Sections 1.3 and 1.4 of *Chapter 1, Basic Concepts*.
-The section numbers in the fascicle have a prime (') suffix to distinguish them from the originals.
+The section numbers in the fascicle have a prime (') suffix to distinguish them from the originals, e.g. fascicle section 1.3.1' replaces TAOCP section 1.3.1.

 The second supplement is *The MMIX Supplement* by Martin Ruckert that has **MMIX** versions of all programs and content in TAOCP that currently refer to the older **MIX** computer.
 It uses the same section numbers as in TAOCP with line number references to help sync the **MMIX** version of the content with its location in TAOCP.